InfyMegha/IDP_OSS-1/README.md

 ## Getting Started

-Below instructions will help the user to get the project up and running on their local machine for development and testing purposes.
+Below instructions will help the users to get to know the structure of this repository.
 See [WIKI](https://github.com/krishnakanthbn/IDP_OSS/wiki) for notes on how to deploy the platform on a live system.

 ## Details on project modules